-Resolution 7 - Election of a Director
+Resolution 7 - Re-election of a Director

-David Priseman is proposed for election by the Company's Shareholders, following his appointment on 1 February 2024.
+David Priseman will retire at the AGM and is proposed for re-election by the Company's Shareholders.

 Resolutions 8 and 9 - Re-appointment and Remuneration of Auditor

 The Company must appoint an auditor at each general meeting at which accounts are presented to Shareholders, to hold office until the conclusion of the next such meeting.
 Resolution 8 seeks Shareholder approval to re-appoint Johnston Carmichael LLP as the Company's Auditor.
 In accordance with normal practice, Resolution 9 seeks authority for the Directors to determine the Auditor's remuneration.